Steven Haggerty

 You can't improve what you don't measure.
 Tracking the right metrics helps you identify deliverability issues before they become major problems.

-Monitor your open rates closely; a sudden drop often indicates inbox placement issues.
-Industry averages for cold email hover around 15-25%, but anything below 10% suggests your emails aren't reaching inboxes.
+Monitor your open rates closely—a sudden drop often indicates inbox placement issues.
+Industry averages for cold email hover around 15-25% in 2026, but anything below 10% suggests your emails aren't reaching inboxes.
 Track open rates by email provider too, as deliverability can vary significantly between Gmail, Outlook, and others.

 Bounce rates should stay below 2%.
 Higher rates indicate list quality issues or potential blacklisting.
 Soft bounces (temporary delivery failures) are normal, but hard bounces (permanent failures) should trigger immediate list cleaning.

-Use email testing tools like Mail-Tester or GlockApps to score your emails before sending.
+Use email testing tools like Mail-Tester, GlockApps, or Postmark's Spam Check to score your emails before sending campaigns.
 These services analyze your message for spam triggers, authentication issues, and other problems.
-Run tests with different subject lines and content variations to find what works best.

 Set up feedback loops with major email providers when possible.
 These give you direct data on complaints and help you identify problematic campaigns quickly.
 Create a dashboard that tracks all these metrics in one place, making it easy to spot trends and take corrective action.

-Improving inbox placement for cold emails isn't a one-time fix; it's an ongoing process that requires attention to multiple factors working together.
-From the technical foundation of authentication to the art of crafting engaging content, each element plays an indispensable role in your overall deliverability success.
+Improving inbox placement for cold emails isn't a one-time fix.
+It's an ongoing process that requires attention to multiple factors working together.

-The key takeaway?
 Start with the fundamentals and build from there.
 Get your authentication records properly configured, warm up your domains methodically, and always prioritize list quality over quantity.
-These aren't just best practices; they're essential requirements for anyone serious about cold email outreach.
+These aren't just best practices—they're essential requirements for anyone serious about cold email outreach.

-Remember, email providers are constantly evolving their algorithms to serve their users better.
-What works today might need adjustment tomorrow.
+Email providers are constantly evolving their algorithms to serve their users better.
+What works in 2026 might need adjustment in 2027.
 Stay informed about industry changes, test regularly, and always put yourself in your recipient's shoes.
 Would you want to receive the email you're about to send?

 Your efforts to improve inbox placement will pay dividends beyond just better delivery rates.
 You'll see higher engagement, more meaningful conversations, and eventually, better business results.
-After all, the best cold email in the world is worthless if it never makes it to the inbox.
+For a comprehensive approach, review this email deliverability checklist before launching campaigns.

 Frequently Asked Questions